mariyagd/get_next_line/README.md

 These functions return the line that was read.
 If there is nothing else to read or if an error occurred, they return NULL.

-• Please note that the returned line include the terminating \n character, except if the end of file was reached and does not end with a \n character.
+<strong>• Please note that the returned line include the terminating \n character, except if the end of file was reached and does not end with a \n character. </strong>

 Prototype: